PaddleCV-SIG/MedicalSeg/README.md

-# Paddleseg3D
+# MedicalSeg
-Welcome to PaddleSeg3D!
-PaddleSeg3D is an easy-to-use 3D medical image segmentation toolkit that support GPU acceleration from data preprocess to deply.
+Welcome to MedicalSeg!
+MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that support GPU acceleration from data preprocess to deply.
 We aims to build our toolkit to support various datasets including lung, brain, and spine.
 (Currently contains lung-related dataset only.)

 ## 0. Model performance